What is Sciatica? Some Quick Facts

 "So What is Sciatica and how can it be managed and treated so you can get back to a normal, pain-free life?"

-- Sciatica is a common condition, which can affect up to 40% of the population at some point in their lifetime
+- Sciatica is a common condition, affecting 40% of the UK population at some point in their lifetime.

 - Sciatica is nerve pain caused by irritation of the sciatic nerve